python-screen-builder/python-screen-builder/README.md

-## Hi there 👋 pythonistas and GUI enthusiasts.
+## Hi there 👋 Pythonistas and GUI enthusiasts.
 The Python screen builder is an easy-to-use tool you can use to create a GUI for your python application.
 The screen builder makes using Python and the Kivy framework fun and easy to use.

 <img src="screenshot.png">

-## Welcome to version 3.0 of the Python GUI Screen Builder project.
+## Welcome to version 3.0 of the Python Screen Builder project.

 ### Please read if you are using version 1.0
 ```